Honest (Future song)

-"Honest" is a song by American hip hop recording artist Future.
+"Honest" is a song by American rapper Future.
 It was released on August 19, 2013, as the second single from his second studio album of the same name.
 The song has peaked at number 55 on the Billboard Hot 100.
 The song addressed Future had an accusation of his net worth and child support and lied to his mother.

 Music video

 On September 11, 2013, the music video directed by Colin Tilley was released.